tonylintingyi-cpu/SCM_Analytics_Portfolio/README.md

 - **Key Categories:** Sporting goods, consumer electronics, apparel and accessories, home goods, etc.
 - **Market Coverage:** United States, Europe, Latin America, and the Asia-Pacific region.
 - **Logistics Network:** Utilizes various shipping methods (Standard, Same Day, First Class, etc.) integrated with a global warehousing layout.
 - **Order Volume:** Processes tens of thousands of orders annually.

+The SQL queries utilized to clean, organize, and prepare data for the dashboard can be found here.

+The SQL queries utilized for exploratory data analysis can be found here.

 # Data Structure Overview